André Zirnheld: Personal life

+According to the family grave family in Batignolles Cemetery, Zirnheld was born in Paris to Alsatian Catholic parents.

-Zirnheld had been a pupil at the Pensionnat diocésain de Passy (a private Catholic school).
-A licensed and certified graduate of philosophy, Zirnheld was a college philosophy professor before the war.
-In 1937 Zirnheld was appointed professor of philosophy at the Lycee Carnot de Tunis in Tunis, Tunisia.
-In October 1938 Zirnheld served as professor at the French Secular Mission in Tartus, Syria.
+Zirnheld had been a pupil at the Pensionnat diocésain de Passy, a private Catholic school.
+A graduating with a degree in philosophy, he became a college professor before the war.
+In 1937, he was appointed professor of philosophy at the Lycee Carnot de Tunis in Tunis, Tunisia.
+In October 1938, Zirnheld served as professor at the French Secular Mission in Tartus, Syria.

 Involvement in the Second World War

 At the outbreak of the war in 1939, Zirnheld was assigned to a Défense Contre Avions (DCA) unit in Lebanon.
 Zirnheld tried to transfer to serve in the Metropolitan Army in France, but the Armistice was signed before he could do so.
-Zirnheld then defected to British-held Palestine to join the Free French forces.
+Zirnheld then escaped to British-held Palestine to join the Free French forces.
 He was assigned to the 1st Colonial Infantry Battalion as a private and served at the Battle of Sidi Barani.
-Because of his education, he was reassigned as the Deputy Director of the Department of Information and Propaganda in Cairo.
+Because of his education, he was reassigned as the deputy director of the Department of Information and Propaganda in Cairo.
 Although this was a "safe" position, he requested a frontline posting.
-He was then sent to the Officer Candidates' School in Brazzaville, French Congo, where he graduated 5th in his class as an Aspirant (Brevet-Lieutenant).
+He was then sent to the Officer Candidates' School in Brazzaville, French Congo, where he graduated fifth in his class as an Aspirant (Brevet-Lieutenant).

-He was airborne trained and was assigned to the Middle East in February 1942 to the 1er Compagnie de Chasseurs Parachutistes, assigned to the Forces Aériennes Françaises Libres (FAFL = Free French Air Force).
+He was airborne trained and was assigned to the Middle East in February 1942 to the 1er Compagnie de Chasseurs Parachutistes, assigned to the Forces Aériennes Françaises Libres (FAFL, Free French Air Force).
 This was later folded into the 3rd French Special Air Service or French 3rd Parachute Chasseur Regiment.
 Although an officer in the Free French forces, Zirnheld was rated as a corporal in the SAS.
 This was because no officer slots were open at the time, Zirnheld had just joined the unit, and had no seniority.
 The SAS, originally conceived as an airborne formation, had at this point been converted to a raiding force equipped with machine-gun-armed jeeps.

 On his first mission, Zirnheld commanded a team of four men who raided Luftwaffe airfield Berka 3, Libya on 12 June 1942, destroying six enemy aircraft on the ground.
 He then received, as all SAS after their first mission, his SAS operational wings or "Egyptian wings".
 His later missions included the sabotage of a railway track, attacks on Axis convoys, and taking Luftwaffe prisoners.
 For his actions, he was proposed for the French Médaille militaire and British Military Cross and received the Croix de Guerre ("Cross of War") with 2 palmes en vermeil (gilded silver Palm Branch pins worn on the medal's ribbon, signifying two Theater-level Mentions-in-Dispatches).